 Performing the complete Beethoven quartets in 11 days is a maven's mountain.
-This series, presented by the Chamber Music Society of Lincoln Center, is packed with listeners who can and contrast performances with those of the Juilliard, Tokyo, Berg, and Emerson Quartets.
+This series, presented by the Chamber Music Society of Lincoln Center, is packed with listeners who can compare and contrast these performances with those of the Juilliard, Tokyo, Berg, and Emerson Quartets.
 The Danes seemed unfazed by all the reverence.